 Economic Impact of the Crisis on Seeley Lake

-The repercussions of the Seeley Lake affordable housing crisis extend beyond the plight of individual households; they ripple through the fabric of the entire community.
-Rising housing costs lead to an increased cost of living, disproportionately affecting low- and middle-income families.
-Many locals are compelled to relocate further away from their jobs in search of affordable housing, resulting in long commutes that create additional financial strain and deteriorate quality of life.
+The repercussions of the affordable housing crisis extend beyond individual households; they reverberate throughout the entire community.
+Increasing housing costs contribute to a heightened cost of living, placing a disproportionate burden on lower- and middle-income families.
+Many residents are forced to relocate further from employment centers in search of affordable housing, leading to longer commutes, increased transportation costs, and a diminished quality of life.

 Who is Affected the Most?